gckjdev/Kode/src/commands/test-tool.md

 # Test Tool Command

-The `test-tool` command provides an interactive interface to test any Kode tool with predefined examples or custom input.
+The `test-tool` command provides an interactive interface to test any Kode tool with predefined examples or custom JSON input.
+Perfect for testing tool functionality, learning tool schemas, and debugging integrations.

 ## Usage